 - Don’t use the set name as a tag (unless it directly works)

 - Don’t use your designer name as a tag

 Below is an example of good tags that stay specific and topical, and bad tags that begin to stray too far from the icon’s theme.

 Iconfinder will automatically try to extract tags from your filenames, so it’s best to label them accordingly with this in mind.
 The feature picks out words in the filename divided by spaces “ “, hyphens “-” and underscores “_”.

-For example, if you have an icon of a dog that is a Labrador Retriever you might name the file something like “dog-labrador-retriever-pet.svg” and the tags “dog”, “labrador”, “retriever”, and “pet” will automatically be added.
+For example, if you have an icon of a dog that is a Labrador Retriever you might name the file something like “dog-labrador-pet.svg” and the tags “dog”, “labrador”, and “pet” will automatically be added.

-It’s important to note that the auto-tagging feature overlooks keeping together compound nouns which should be corrected in this stage.
-(You can read more about compound nouns further below)
+It’s important to note that the auto-tagging feature overlooks keeping together compound nouns as a single tag, which should be corrected in this stage.
+(You can read more about compound nouns further down)

 c) Generic & non-descriptive tags

 Numbers, symbols, and generic tags (such as styles and design elements) that have been pulled from auto-tagging filenames or additionally added will be highlighted red, and should also be removed.